AndreaFerrante/iChatGPT/README.md

-# RoboChatter
+# iChatGPT

-This is a Python chatbot: you drag and drop your PDF and it will create a Chatbot with them !

-Before runnning all the code do the following:

-1. It need to install **rust compiler** in your environment, you can use the command (needed to run tranformers third version): curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-2.
+This is a Python [Flask](https://flask.palletsprojects.com/en/3.0.x/)-based chatbot that uses the OpenAI APIs to chat and send/retrieve messages.
+This chatbot is faster than ChatGPT and, if you have OpenAI APIs running, you must only insert your private API Key inside the Python file named **__openaikeys__.py** contained inside app/models folder.

+It's a *Flask based application* so running the **app.py** file will make the code give you back the following interface: